Rick Minter: Coaching career

 Minter started his career as a graduate assistant coach at Henderson State University in 1977.
 In 1978, he was a graduate assistant coach at the University of Arkansas where the Razorbacks finished the season 9–2–1.
 In 1979, he became the defensive ends coach at Louisiana Tech.
 From 1980 to 1982, he was the linebackers coach at North Carolina State.
 In 1984, he was the linebackers coach at New Mexico State.

 From 1985 to 1991, Minter was the assistant head coach and defensive coordinator at Ball State.
 From 1992 to 1993, he served as the defensive coordinator for the University of Notre Dame, where he led the Irish to a #2 national ranking.
 From 1994 to 2003, he was the head football coach at the University of Cincinnati, where he compiled a 53–63–1 record.
 Among Cincinnati's head coaches, Rick Minter has both the record for second most career wins and the record for most career losses.
 He was fired at the end of the 2003 season shortly after the school accepted an invite to Big East Conference.
 The Bearcats played in four bowl games during his tenure.

+On February 7, 2026, it was announced that the Baltimore Ravens would be hiring Minter to serve as a senior defensive analyst on his son Jesse's first coaching staff.

 Personal life

-Minter's son, Jesse, is the defensive coordinator for the Los Angeles Chargers.
+Minter's son, Jesse, is the head coach of the Baltimore Ravens.
+Since the start of Jesse's coaching career, the two have coached eight seasons together on six different collegiate and professional teams.